convertigo/c8oprj-lib-geocoding/readme.md

 Sequence  | Action
 ------| ------
-getGeocodeBingMaps | Return an object with human-readable address from coordinates. <br>Takes 3 variables :<br>- point : The coordinates of the location that you want to reverse geocode.
-A point is specified by a latitude and a longitude.<br >- includeEntityTypes : Specifies the entity types that you want to return in the response.
+getGeocodeBingMaps | Return an object with human-readable address from coordinates. <br>Takes 3 variables :<br>- **point** : The coordinates of the location that you want to reverse geocode.
+A point is specified by a latitude and a longitude.<br >- **includeEntityTypes** : Specifies the entity types that you want to return in the response.
 Only the types you specify will be returned.
-If the point cannot be mapped to the entity types you specify, no location information is returned in the response.<br >- key : Your API key from symbol.
+If the point cannot be mapped to the entity types you specify, no location information is returned in the response.<br >- **key** : Your API key from symbol.

 These sequences will only work if you performed a OAuth Authentication to AzureAD first.
 To help you with this, the library provides a Shared action you can use in your Apps.

-## Sample Application

-You will find in this project a sample application using the Microsoft Excel Sheet Library, use this as a reference and tutorial about using the library.
-This demonstrates :
-- Use of the **Authenticate** Shared Action
-- use of the **SheetGetRange** Sequence